vblanco20-1/vulkan-guide/docs/great_resources.md

 - [Vulkan Fast Paths, AMD](http://gpuopen.com/wp-content/uploads/2016/03/VulkanFastPaths.pdf).
 Intermediate.
 How vulkan structures map to the AMD GPUs, and whats the fastest approach to use.
 - [GPU Driven Rendering, NVidia](https://on-demand.gputechconf.com/gtc/2016/presentation/s6138-christoph-kubisch-pierre-boudier-gpu-driven-rendering.pdf) How to use vulkan to do very high object counts for CAD.
 Also talks about how NVidia gpus execute vulkan.
 - [Vulkan and DX12, lessons learned](https://www.gdcvault.com/play/1024122/D3D12-Vulkan-Lessons).
 Best practises when using vulkan and directx12 for high performance games.
+- [Most common mistakes](https://gpuopen.com/wp-content/uploads/2016/05/Most-common-mistakes-in-Vulkan-apps.pdf).
+Slides by AMD talking about common errors by vulkan implementations and how to do them right.

 ## Code
 - [Sasha Willems Vulkan samples](https://github.com/SaschaWillems/Vulkan).
 Great set of vulkan samples, with a lot of features implemented on them.